Junior Science: Thinking with Evidence

 For more information and advice

-Our science team has collated a list of queries from schools; download: Frequently Asked Questions.
+Our science team has collated a list of queries from schools in this Frequently Asked Questions document.

-For advice about the use of this test or others, including possible workshops, next steps and conversations around making sense of your school assessment, head to our Support and Advice page or contact our Education Adviser (details at the top right of this page).
+For advice about the use of this test or others, including possible workshops, next steps and conversations around making sense of your school assessment, contact our team at assessmentservices@nzcer.org.nz or check out our solutions and knowledge centre.

 We can also provide advice directly related to the NZCER Assist service (subscriptions, setup, technical, data and reports).